jadecobra/python_tdd_exercises/source/classes/classes.rst

     # Exceptions seen

 I had to make a new person with the same first name, last name, sex and the new year of birth to change the year of birth.
-How would I solve this problem with a class_?
+How would I solve this problem with a :ref:`class<what is a class?>`?

 ----